NATO Parliamentary Assembly

-Following Russia’s military intervention in Ukraine and its decision to annex Ukraine’s province of Crimea in March 2014, the NATO PA withdrew Russia’s Associate Membership of the Assembly altogether, breaking off regular institutional relations with the Russian Parliament.
+Following Russia’s military intervention in Ukraine and its illegal and illegitimate annexation of Ukraine’s province of Crimea in March 2014, the NATO PA withdrew Russia’s Associate Membership of the Assembly altogether, breaking off regular institutional relations with the Russian Parliament.
 The NATO PA’s bureau has been authorised to meet representatives of the Russian Parliament on an ad-hoc basis, however.
 In parallel, the Assembly affirmed its unanimous support for Ukraine’s territorial integrity and political independence, and intensified cooperation with the Ukrainian Parliament.

 Following the 2008 conflict in Georgia, the Assembly decided to strengthen its institutional relationship with the Georgian Parliament by creating the Georgia-NATO Interparliamentary Council (GNIC).
 It was created as a parliamentary counterpart to the NATO-Georgia Commission (NGC) established the same year to oversee NATO’s relationship with Georgia.
 The country became an Associate Member of the Assembly in May 1999, and since then members of the Georgian delegation have participated in the many types of activities open to the Assembly’s partners.

 Increasing cooperation with partners in the Middle East and North Africa